elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 GET ml_host_risk_score_latest/_search (or _count)
 ```

-This transform gets the most current risk levels for all the hosts in your environment.

 #### 8. Import the dashboards

 * Navigate to `Management` -> `Stack Management` -> `Kibana` -> `Saved Objects`
 * Click on `Import` and import the `ml_hostriskscore_dashboards.ndjson` file

-Navigate to `Analytics` -> `Dashboard`.
+* Navigate to `Analytics` -> `Dashboard`.
 You should see two dashboards- `Current Risky Hosts`, which displays the current list (Top 20) of suspicious hosts in your environment, and `Host Risk Drilldown`, which allows you to further drill down into details of the risk associated with a particular host of interest.